Youssef-Beltagy/campus-projects/notes.md

 ## TODO
 - ~~Add voting functionality --> Youssef~~
 - A page to view a single Project --> improve to display other stuff --> possibly display image
+- Add links from homepage and all projects to individual project pages
-- Add Tags -->
+- Add Tags

 - submit project and make presentation

-- url

 ## Notes
 - Urls file